dsccommunity/dsccommunity.org/content/guidelines/contributing.md

 The file `.gitignore` included an entry `DscResource.Tests` which means that there might be a folder in your local repository folder with that name.
-That folder are no longer used and will give you trouble if it is still present.
+That folder is no longer used and will give you trouble if it is still present.

 1. Remove the folder `DscResource.Tests` inside your local repository